cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 # Creating a VM image on the Azure cloud

+## Introduction

+Virtual Machines (VMs) are computers.
+On the cloud we select them by type and operating system.
+The type matches the computer's purpose to processing power, available memory and other features.
+The bigger the computer the more it costs per hour.
+The small VM we will use here costs $0.12 per hour.

+A Jupyter notebook server is a research tool in very common use at this time.
+A researcher may install and run a Jupyter server to develop and run data analysis code, often written in Python.
+The Python programming environment is characterized by many libraries that serve various purposes.
+These can be installed on VMs often at no cost.
+There are also datasets openly available, also at no cost.

+"As if we are doing some research" the sequence of events in this walk-through are:

+- Start a VM on the Azure cloud
+- Install the Anaconda data science platform (as you might guess: This is Python)
+- Install some additional Python libraries
+- Download some data
+- Download a Jupyter notebook repository
+- Make sure everything works properly
+- Save the results as an Azure VM **image**
+- Shut down ("terminate") the VM
+- Start a new VM from the stored image
+- Again test that everything works properly

+## Walk-through

 This procedural walks you through creating a working Virtual Machine with a Jupyter notebook server, testing it, and storing it as an Azure machine image.
-This last step is a single click task; the bulk of the effort is the preparation.
+That last step is a single click task; the bulk of the effort is the preparation.
 This walk-through uses the [Azure portal](portal.azure.com), a browser-based interface to the services available on the Azure cloud.

-## Walk-through

-* Sign in to the [Azure portal](portal.azure.com) and find or create a *Resource Group* (RG) in a region nearest to you.
+* Using a browser sign in to the [Azure portal](portal.azure.com) and identify/select an Azure *Resource Group*
+    * A Resource Group (abbreviated RG) is a logical/virtual container for associated Azure resources
+    * As an example an RG might contain a Virtual Machine (VM), a monitoring service and a Storage Account
+    * RGs are associated with regions; and should be created in a region near to your geographic location
+    * If you do not have an RG available you can use the Azure portal to **Create** a new one
-* Here is a portal screencapture showing a Resource Group listing with just one Resource Group.
+* Below is a portal screencapture showing a Resource Group list: Just one Resource Group is present
-* This RG will act as a container for the Virtual Machine and associated resources we put together in this walk-through.
+    * This RG will contain a Virtual Machine and associated resources: That's the goal.

 <BR><BR>